yorkshire-pudding/drupal7_mrbs_module/README.txt

+# WARNING
+This is the old module that is insecure.
+It is here for reference only

 Drupal - MRBS integration

 This very simple module offers single sign-on integration with MRBS ( http://mrbs.sourceforge.net/ ) and Drupal.
 The module uses Drupal user accounts, permissions and sessions with MRBS.
 Currently the module has only been tested when installed directly in a subdirectory on Drupal root directory, but it should be quite easy to modify it for other installations.